istentoumis/RKK_PN_Unreal_Workflows/README.md

-Livestream Perception Neuron suit(body) along with Rokoko Smartgloves(fingers) to UE4 Mannequin.
-Information can be found below for recording an animation with both products via Unreal's Take Recorder and retargeting to a custom character.
+Livestream Perception Neuron suit(body) along with Rokoko Smartgloves(fingers) to Rokoko's custom character, Bruno - The Mime.
+Information can be found below for recording an animation with both products via Unreal's Take Recorder and retargeting to another character custom character.

 Unreal Engine Version 4.27.